Review: Fine Track Polygon Nest - New possibilities for synthetic sleeping bags

 Weight and portability

-First off, this model is the standard size of a traditional synthetic sleeping bag.
+First, here is the model in the back, which is the standard size of a traditional synthetic sleeping bag

 You can see the difference in size at a glance.
-The optimum temperature range for both of these is almost the same, but the size is almost twice as different.
+The optimum temperature range for both is almost the same, but the size is almost twice as large

 - Weight: 450g